jobrogi/GhillieStudios/public/Docs/AutoSnapEditor/AutoSnapEditor---Docs.md

-# AutoSnap – Editor Plugin
+# AutoSnapEditor Plugin

-AutoSnap – Editor is a lightweight Unreal Engine 5 plugin that enhances your level design workflow with hotkey-based snapping controls.
-It allows precise modular asset placement while dragging actors in the editor — without touching Unreal’s built-in grid snapping.
+AutoSnapEditor is a lightweight Unreal Engine 5 plugin that enhances your level design workflow with hotkey-based snapping controls.
+It allows precise modular asset placement while dragging actors in the editor without touching Unreal’s built-in grid snapping.
+This plugin is meant to make it easier for you to snap objects via hotkey controls.
+It is a pure editor plugin and is meant to

 <div style="margin-top: 2rem;"></div>